 How to implement

 The method has five stages of management:

 - Conception and initiation: High level project goals and definition are developed

 - Definition and planning: A roadmap is created to help guide teams towards specific targets throughout the project.

-- Launch or execution: When deliverables are developed and completed, using a capable and adaptive project management software tool.
+- Launch or execution: When deliverables are developed and completed, using a capable and adaptive PM software tool.

 - Performance and control: This phase is measuring project progression and performance to ensure all tasks align with the project plan.

 - Project close: Completion of the project.

 In CPM, an entire workflow of the project is created, including all the milestones and actions, the duration of those tasks, what task dependencies there are and points in which deliverables are due.
 With this information, a path is determined to finish the project with the least challenges and foreseeing the roadblocks in advance.